 Chapter two describes the challenges with vastly distributed teams.
 Much of the information in this chapter is relevant, regardless of software methodology being used.
 Even global teams that are not involved in software development would benefit from reviewing the challenges and recommendations for successful collaboration of distributed teams.
 Awareness of issues such as cultural differences, conference call etiquette, holiday schedules, time zone differences, language nuances and most importantly, processes and technologies that allow for productive remote teaming, are worth understanding.
 Any distributed team would benefit from identifying pain points the team is experiencing and exploring solutions for improving communication.

-In an interview with Elizabeth Woodward at the Agile 2010 conference
+interview with Elizabeth Woodward at the Agile 2010 conference

 , I asked what she saw as the biggest challenge.
 She described the relationships that get formed when people see each other in the office every day.
 "We don't see each other face-to-face in that distributed environment," she said of distributed teams.
 The less rich communication channel, coupled with challenges between time zones, present challenges in forming connections as a team.
 We talked about the phenomenon where several team members might be located in one place and then there are others who are considered remote.
 Woodward advises, "You have to be one team; not the 'Austin team' and the 'China team' and the 'remote team.'
 You figure out how to stay in communication with one another.
 How are we going to make sure everyone's voice is heard for estimation and sprint planning stories and acceptance criteria?"
 While she doesn't discourage local face-to-face communication, she feels that conference calls and meetings that involve remote employees may be most effective when everyone calls in or uses the same technology for teaming, rather than having those that can't physically be present be at a disadvantage.

 Using Scrum for large-scale projects on distributed teams